JoGorska/mileage-tracker/README.md

 * user has expressed his worry - why one of the links on the nav bar have become inactive.
 This was the nav bar link becoming gray instead of white for the current page.
 It wasn't very intuitive for the user.
 I changed this feature so the nav link becomes orange for the current page - both for mobile and for desktop nav bar.

-## HTML validation
-+ HTML

-  Passing the HTML from all templates and base into the W3C Markup Validator no errors or warnings have been found [W3C validator](https://validator.w3.org/).

-+ CSS

-No errors were found when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/).

-+ JavaScript

-Javascript files were tested with the jshint and no errors were been found.

-+ Python
 ## Form validation

 Drive view consists of 2 input fields for start and destination adress.
 For correct functioning of both functions that are fetching google API user needs to input data in a specific way.
 The form validation guides the user through the process.